Detailed Examples table

 String

-The zip code or postal code that is associated with the location of an individual customer record.
+The zip code or postal code that is associated with the location of a customer.

 Score